Krassnig/CodeDraw/INTRODUCTION.md

 The window is the frame surrounding the canvas.
 It is larger than the size given to the constructor of CodeDraw.
 It contains the closing and minimize button, the title and the CodeDraw icon.

+## Points and Lines

+A pixel can be drawn with *drawPixel*.
+A point can be drawn with *drawPoint*, points change their size based on the *lineWidth* property.
+A line can be drawn with *drawLine*.
+A curve can be drawn with *drawCurve*.
+It has one controlX/Y parameter that specifies in what way the curve will be bent.
+The draw method for a curve with two control parameters is called *drawBezier()*.

 ## Outline and filled Shapes

 In general CodeDraw has two kinds of drawing methods. *Fill*-methods and *draw*-methods.